Lake whitefish: Habitat

 Lake whitefish are cool water fish.
-They are found in a large number of inland lakes, and they have been known to enter brackish waters.
+They are found in a large number of inland lakes, and they have been known to enter brackish water.
 The lake whitefish is distributed from Alaska and western Canada to the Atlantic coastal drainage of Maine and in New Brunswick north to Labrador.

 Reproduction

 Lake whitefish spawn from September through January in water two to four metres in depth during the night.
 In the autumn, mature lake whitefish enter the shallows to lay their eggs on shoals of rubble and gravel.
 There is no parental care of the young.
 In the following spring the young will hatch.
 In northwestern Canada, a large spawning migration enters the Athabasca Delta in late summer, moving upstream in the Athabasca River.
-The longest single movement of a tagged whitefish ever recorded was 388 km, from Fort McMurray to the north shore of Lake Athabasca in Alberta, Canada.
+The longest single movement of a tagged whitefish was 388 km, from Fort McMurray to the north shore of Lake Athabasca in Alberta.

 Diet

 Fish of larval and postlarval stages feed on plankton.
 Once the larvae reach 3–4 in they switch to feeding on bottom-dwelling animals (snail, insect larvae, zebra mussels, and fingernail clams) which they will consume for the remainder of their lives.
-In late June and July, some inland lake populations of ciscoes and lake whitefish leave the deep, cool waters to feast on emerging mayflies and midges.
-The lake whitefish's natural predators include burbot, lake trout, and northern pike.
+In late June and July, some inland lake populations of ciscoe and lake whitefish leave the deep, cool waters to feast on emerging mayflies and midges.
+Natural predators include burbot, lake trout, and northern pike.

 Fishing

 Commercial fishing

 Lake whitefish is one of the most important species for commercial inland fisheries in North America.
-The total annual catch in 1999 from Canada was 8 328 t and USA 5 353 t reported by the FAO.
+The total annual catch in 1999 from Canada was 8,328 tons and 5,353 tons in the United States.
 Lake whitefish is the prime commercial species of the upper Great Lakes fishery, because this delicately flavored fresh fish has high local consumer acceptance.
 An average of 11 million pounds was harvested from the Great Lakes annually from 1981 to 1999.
 Although the harvest has declined from 9.5 to 8 million pounds in recent years, prices have not increased.
 Instead, the price for Great Lakes lake whitefish, which once reached as high as $1.04/lb., currently averages $.75/lb. and has dropped to as low as $.40/lb during periods of high production.
+Commercial fishing has allowed for the spread of this fish into many different markets, restaurants, and grocery store shelves.

-Sports fishing
+Sport fishing

-Many amateur anglers also enjoy hooking this fish in the months of June, July and early August.
+Many anglers also enjoy hooking this fish in the months of June, July and early August.
 A simple line and jig system is enough to catch the fish as they feast on mayflies and midges.
-In winter months, catching whitefish through the ice is very popular, particularly in northern Wisconsin, with many fishing guides specializing in this species.
-Successful icefishing techniques include using a jigging spoon, with at least one "slider hook" above and separated from the spoon with a barrel swivel, and all hooks tipped with wax worms.
-Commercial fishing has allowed for the spread of this fish into many different markets, restaurants, and grocery store shelves.
+In winter months, catching ice fishing is popular, particularly in northern Wisconsin, with many fishing guides specializing in this species.
+Successful ice fishing techniques include using a jigging spoon, with at least one "slider hook" above and separated from the spoon with a barrel swivel, and all hooks tipped with wax worms.